alf-tool/alf-core/README.md

 Alf brings the relational algebra both in Shell and in Ruby.
 In Shell, because manipulating any relation-like data source should be as straightforward as a one-liner.
-In Ruby, because I see no good reason of having data structures like arrays, hashes, sets, trees and graphs but not _relations_...
+In Ruby, because I've never understood why programming languages provide data structures like arrays, hashes, sets, trees and graphs but not _relations_...
 Let's stop the segregation ;-)

 ### Install